Through the Looking Glass (Siouxsie and the Banshees album)

-Through the Looking Glass is the eighth studio album by English rock band Siouxsie and the Banshees.
+Through the Looking Glass is the eighth studio album by the English rock band Siouxsie and the Banshees.
 The album is a collection of cover versions.
 It was co-produced with Mike Hedges and released in March 1987 on Polydor.
-Through the Looking Glass was preceded by the single "This Wheel's on Fire".
+Through the Looking Glass included two singles; "This Wheel's on Fire" and "The Passenger".
 It was the second and final album recorded with guitarist John Valentine Carruthers.
 Some of their cover songs were praised by the original artists themselves.

+In October 2024 the album was reissued on crystal clear vinyl with new artwork featuring a mirror effect sleeve.
+A limited edition with an extra fold-out poster was available.